zcemycl/algoTest/misc/jpm/q.md

     - P: The general class of questions for which some algorithms can provide an answer in polynomial time.
     - NP (nondeterministic polynomial time): The class of questions for which an answer can be verified in polynomial time.
     - NP hard (nondeterministic polynomial acceptable problems): It is suspected that there are no polynomial-time algorithms for NP-hard problems (not proven, hypothesis).
 Finding a polynomial time algorithm to solve any NP-hard problem would give polynomial time algorithms for all the problems in NP.
+        ```
+        P \neq NP
+        ```
     - NP Complete (nondeterministic polynomial time complete): It is a problem for which the correctness of each solution can be verified quickly (in polynomial time) and a brutal-force search algorithm can find a solution by trying all possible solutions.
+16. Program counter
+    - a register in a computer processor that contains the address of the instruction being executed at the current time.
+As each instruction gets fetched, the program counter increases its stored value by 1.
+After the instruction is fetched, the program counter points to the next instruction in the sequence.
+When the computer restarts or is reset, the program counter normally reverts to 0.
+17. CPU register
+    - A quickly accessible location available to a computer processor.
+18. Lock vs Mutex vs Semaphore vs Monitor
+    - Lock only allows only one thread to enter the part thats locked and the lock is not shared with any other processes.
+    - Mutex can work across multiple processes, such as computer-wide and application-wide.
+    - Semaphore allows a limited number of threads to enter.
+    - Monitor in an operating system is one method for achieving process synchronization.
+Programming languages help the monitor to accomplish mutual exclusion between different activities in a system.
+19. Deadlock vs Livelock vs Starvation
+    - Deadlock is a situation in which more than 1 process is blocked because it is holding a resource and also requires some resource that is acquired by some other process.
+    - Livelock occurs when 2 or more processes continually repeat the same interaction in response to changes in the other processes without doing any useful work.
+    - Starvation: When requests for resources keep on happening, some processes may never get serviced due to policy even though they are not deadlocked.

 ### References
 1. [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement)
 2. [The Magic That Runs Your Code: Python Interpreters](https://www.codingdojo.com/blog/interpreters-run-python-code)